 What is a T1135 Form?

-The T1135 is a unique taxpayer form filled by all resident individuals, companies/corporations, trusts and some partnerships that own SFPs (specified foreign property) worth more than $100,000.
+The T1135 is a unique taxpayer form filled by all resident individuals, companies/corporations, trusts and some partnerships that own SFPs (specified foreign property) that cost more than $100,000.
 If you own property, such as a business, outside of Canada, it is crucial to check whether your property is within the limits where T1135 applies.
 Essentially, the form is used to report assets that citizens own outside of Canada.Wealthsimple Tax is a simple way to file your taxes.
 File your return with confidence it’s done right, and pay what you want—there’s no catch.

 Who Should Fill Out a T1135?